MichaelSiehl/Spatial_Fortran_1/README.md

+### 8.1  Sequentially Consistent Memory Ordering

+Each (successful) kernel execution involves an atomic (in-memory) operation through a channel’s i_chstat argument, either through a send or through a receive (see code examples 6-1 and 6-2).
+This leads to an ***acquire-release* memory ordering**.

+I am using an integer-based enumeration technique to assign values.
+These assigned integer-based enum values are a key to ensure the required ***sequentially consistent* memory ordering** with the execution here.

-### 8.1  Fault Tolerant Execution with Pairwise Independent Forward Progress
+### 8.2  Fault Tolerant Execution with Pairwise Independent Forward Progress

-### 8.2  Sequentially Consistent Memory Ordering

 ### 8.3  Asynchronous Code Execution on the Single Coarray Images